Xahau/B2M-indexer/README.md

 # Burn2Mint Indexer

-Index through the XRPL & Xahau for B2M traffic via rippled & xahaud websocket API.
+Will Index through the XRPL & Xahau ledgers for B2M traffic, URITokens Hooks via configured websocket API. after indexing through ledgers, it will listen for ongoing transactions.
 This indexer is serverless and is meant to be hosted 24/7.

 > This indexer supports indexing/logging of XRP burns, XAH Import Mints, URITokens, and basic HookSet/Invoke log.
 > Its mainly been tested with MariaDB due to the speed of that DB, sqlite works ok if theres not much action due to "SQL_BUSY" errors